-Outside of getting a DNA test there really is no sure way to know if they will not shed.
-But if you have a Goldendoodle with straight fur or if they have short smooth hair on their face there is a good chance they will shed more than a poodle.
+Outside of getting a DNA test there really is no sure way to know if they will shed or not.
+But if you have an adult Goldendoodle with straight fur or if they have short smooth hair on their face there is a good chance they will shed more than a poodle.

 Does a Mini Goldendoodle shed less than a Goldendoodle?

 Although a Mini Goldendoodle will have the same chance of shedding or not shedding as a standard sized Goldendoodle, the size difference can result in less visible shedding.